-(Please listen to Allison’s story of trust by clicking the white play button at the top of this post.
+(Please listen to Allison’s story by clicking the white play button at the top of this post.
 You can read the transcript of the story below.)

 My name is Allison and I am half Chinese, half Vietnamese.
 It’s actually a really cool story, how my parents met.
 My family, on my mom’s side, owns the oldest Chinese restaurant in San Antonio.
 It’s over 80 years old and, and my mom grew up in a Chinese American home.
 My dad was a Vietnamese refugee.
 During the fall of Saigon, the government took everything and my grandpa apparently owned a restaurant at the US army base.
 So when it fell, they took him as a P.O.W., but my dad and my grandma were able to get out of the country.
 They became refugees in San Antonio, Texas.
 My grandma just did whatever she could to provide for the family.
 That went from, you know, cleaning toilets to whatever it was and so, my dad would come alongside her in middle school and high school to just provide and be the man of the household.
 And anyways, he ended up getting a job at the restaurant as a bus-boy Hong Fong.
 And what’s so cute is he bet $20 he’d get a date with the boss’s daughter, which is my mom.
 It’s so that’s how my parents met.
 My grandpa, after being a POW for 17 years, or prisoner of war, he ended up becoming sponsored.
 So he came to America a few months after I was born.
 My grandparents essentially resided in Houston with me and my parents.
 And I just remember growing up, we always had four bedrooms and one of the bedrooms was always a Buddhist praying room and a Buddhist temple.
 So that was the household that I grew up in.